 On April 29, 2014, the Bankruptcy Court entered an order approving a settlement agreement by and among the Debtors, the Committee Parties, and the Liquidity Parties (i.e., the Liquidity Settlement Agreement).
 The Liquidity Parties or their affiliates own substantially all of the Equity Interests in the Debtors.
-Additionally, the Debtors owe the Liquidity Parties, in the aggregate, approximately \$39.5 million on account of various obligations, which Claims are referred to collectively in the Plan as the "Liquidity Claims."
+Additionally, the Debtors owe the Liquidity Parties, in the aggregate, approximately \$39.539.8 million on account of various obligations, which Claims are referred to collectively in the Plan as the "Liquidity Claims."
 Pursuant to the Liquidity Settlement Agreement, the Debtors, the Committee Parties, and the Liquidity Parties agreed that, in exchange for broad mutual releases and a commitment to seek equivalent global releases pursuant to a chapter 11 plan, the Liquidity Parties shall not receive any distribution from or in connection with the Chapter 11 Cases, and shall waive the Liquidity Claims, subject to two primary qualifications.
-First, the Liquidity Settlement Agreement will not become effective until the effective date of an "Acceptable Plan" within the meaning of the Liquidity Settlement Agreement will become effective on the Effective Date of the Plan, if and when such date occurs.
-Second, the Liquidity Parties will be entitled to recover on account of their Liquidity Claims pari passu with any holder of an Unsecured Claim that effectively opts out of the releases in favor of the Liquidity Parties contained in the Plan.
+First, the Liquidity Settlement Agreement will not become effective until the effective date of an "Acceptable Plan" within the meaning of the Liquidity Settlement Agreement.
+The Plan qualifies as such a plan.
+Accordingly, the Liquidity Settlement Agreement will become effective on the Effective Date of the Plan, if and when such date occurs.
+Second, the Liquidity Parties will be entitled to recover on account of their Liquidity Claims pari passu with any holder of an Unsecured Claim that effectively opts out of the releases in favor of the Liquidity Parties contained in Section 7.6 the Plan.
 The Liquidity Settlement Agreement is attached to the Plan as Exhibit [B].